Kapelianovych/les/README.md

 ### Route

 One of the main concept of library is `Route` class that  describes the response for a particular path.
-Its just accept path, method of the request and function that describe how to create response for such request.
+It accepts path, function that describe how to create response for such request, optionally method of the request and middlewares.

 ```dart
 Route(